awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

    aws codepipeline start-pipeline-execution --name MyFirstPipeline
    ```

-   For more information, see [Start a Pipeline Manually in AWS CodePipeline](pipelines-rerun-manually.md)\.
+   For more information, see [Start a pipeline manually in AWS CodePipeline](pipelines-rerun-manually.md)\.

 1. Sign in to the AWS Management Console with *AccountA* and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.